Level 4, Year 7–8

 The challenge takes students 1–2 hours per week for 4–6 weeks, or two full days, to complete, but you only need to be available for at least 3 hours during the challenge – either in person or online.

 Getting your class involved is easy.
 Simply sign up online – each teacher that wants their class to participate needs to register.
 Then we provide you with some basic training and try to match you with a local STEM professional who will be your Wonder Project Ambassador.

 Before the end of Term 2, you'll receive access to our online Learning Hub with the 6 Power Challenge modules, and your free power pack!
 Your pack includes everything you need to build a tiny town and power it.
 You’ll need to supply basic classroom materials and recycled materials for building wind turbines.

-To complete the challenge, you'll need to allow 1–2 hours per week for 6–8 weeks.
+You can choose one of two ways to complete the challenge – spend 1–2 hours per week on each module across a period of 4–6 weeks, or, complete the challenge in two full days.
 Your ambassador will be available for at least 3 hours during the challenge, so use their time wisely!

 Join the Power Challenge!